We may sometimes use terms you won't be familiar with. Find out here what they mean.

 We, jointly with the Australian Medical Council, review university medical school courses to ensure they give graduates the skills and knowledge required to practise medicine competently.

-Accreditation/College recertification programmes
+Accreditation of medical recertification programmes

-Accreditation is the process used to approve the College recertification programmes that doctors participate in to ensure that they continue to be competent to practise within the scopes of practice in which they are registered.
+Accreditation is the process used to approve the college recertification programmes that doctors participate in to ensure that they continue to be competent to practise within the scopes of practice in which they are registered.